 MMA star Michael 'Venom' Page is not only famous for his explosive finishers, he is also well known for his slender yet muscular physique.
-He needs to be in good shape too for the Dublin Bellator fight he was promoting when we spoke to him, and his advice can help you get fit too.
+He needed to be in good shape too for the Dublin Bellator fight he was promoting when we spoke to him, and his advice can help you get fit too.

 What does a typical MMA cardio workout session look like?

 "Cardio sessions aren’t about time, it’s about the pace that you’re actually sustaining while doing your cardio session" - mentioned Michael - "We tend to keep to a very competitive pace on each machine.
 So, if we’re doing a cardio session on the vertical climber we will spend five minutes on the machine and we have to hit a certain speed.
 The vertical climber is a machine that rock climbers use a lot and we try to beat their scores".